PlotPyStack/PlotPy/doc/dev/guiqwt_to_plotpy.rst

 New method for thresholding image item LUTs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The method :py:meth:`plotpy.core.items.BaseImageItem.set_lut_threshold` has been
+The method :py:meth:`plotpy.items.BaseImageItem.set_lut_threshold` has been
 added.
 It allows to set the percentage of outliers to be clipped from the image
 histogram values.